logo

 Kate Gilbert - I am jealous of Kate, who lives in France.
 Her designs are lovely, especially this fine gauge knit pullover on the cover of the Fall 2005 Interweave Knits.

 Loop-d-loop - Teva Durham's designs are rich, mouth-wateringly organic and very, very wearable.
-Her book is truly inspiring.
+Her book: Loop-d-Loop: More than 40 Novel Designs for Knitters is truly inspiring.
+If you crochet, Loop-d-Loop Crochet: More than 25 Novel Designs for Crocheters (and Knitters Taking Up the Hook) is not to be missed.

-Nikol Lohr - Nikol has also been busy writing a knitting book this year: Naughty Needles which has sexy style to boot!
+Nikol Lohr - Nikol has a lot of fun with her knitting, including Yarn School at the Harveyville Project.
+She wrote Naughty Needles which has sexy style to boot!

 Marnie MacLean - If I knit other people's designs, I would choose Marnie's.